AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 ## Retrieve a specific preview's results {#get-preview}

-You can retrieve detailed information about a specific preview by making a GET request to the `/preview` endpoint and providing the preview's `id` value in the request path.
+You can retrieve detailed information about a specific preview by making a GET request to the `/preview` endpoint and providing the preview ID in the request path.

 **API format**